wavexx/python-bond/README.rst

 ``eval_block(code)``:

-  Execute a "code" block inside the interpreter.
+  Execute a "code" block inside the top-level of the interpreter.
 Any construct which is legal by the current interpreter is allowed.
 Nothing is returned.

 ``close()``: